 Set up your Lead Router conditions

 Next, click +New record, then add the name of each field you want to set conditions for—things like "company location" or "product interest."
 These names should match the field names from your lead source, whether that's a form field or CRM property.
-After you type in a record name, click Save changes.
+After you type in a record name, choose Lead for Entity Type, then click Save changes.
+(Later, you can choose Rep if you want to add properties for your reps.)

 Add as many fields as you need.
 Then, when you're done, click Sales Reps on the left-hand side.

 Next up, organize your sales reps into queues, the groups that will handle the same category of leads.
 Click Queues on the left-hand side, then +Queue.
 Give your queue a descriptive name (you'll refer to this later, when you're building your main Zap) and, if you want, a description.
-Click Create.
+Add as many reps as you want to the queue.

-To add reps to a queue, click Edit and check the checkboxes next to the rep names you want included.
-Then click Save changes.
 Want weighted distribution?
-Click on the name of the queue and adjust the weights as needed.
-For example, typing "2" next to Jacob Blakely would give him 50% of leads, whereas Joshua and Laura (both with weights of "1") would each get 25%.
+Adjust the weights as needed in each rep's respective fields.
+For example, typing "2" next to Jacob would give him 50% of leads, whereas Joshua and Ari (both with weights of "1") would each get 25%.

 As long as you've got at least one queue, you can build your first router.
 When you've added as many queues as you want, click Routers on the left-hand side, followed by +Router.
 Give your router a name and add a fallback sales rep—someone who will absorb the lead if it doesn't match any of the conditions you set.